Get the Right Financial Help in the Form of an Advanced Premium Tax Credit

-- If you are worried about owing money at tax time, you can choose to take less of the APTC each month.
+If you are worried about owing money at tax time, you can choose to take less of the premium assistance each month.
 Your monthly premiums will still be lower, but not as much.
-By taking less credit during the year, there is less chance you will owe back money at tax time.
+By taking less premium assistance during the year, there is less chance you will owe back money at tax time.

-- You can also choose to pay the full premium amount each month.
-If you choose this option, when you file your taxes you would subtract your tax credit from the tax you owe — or get a bigger refund if you didn’t owe anything.
+You can also choose to pay the full premium amount each month.
+If you choose this option, the tax credit would be applied toward any taxes you owe — or you would get a bigger refund.